 2. Getting the Wrong Mortgage

-One of the most common mistakes buyers make in Los Angeles is that of getting the wrong mortgage for them.
+One of the most common mistakes buyers make in Riverside is that of getting the wrong mortgage for them.
 And it’s a mistake that can have a huge financial impact for many years.
 Will a fixed rate mortgage or an adjustable rate mortgage work best for your unique situation?
 Consider carefully before signing the dotted line and committing yourself for years to come.